qawemlilo/blog/posts/2014-6-27_using-cheerio-and-mongodb-to-scrape-a-large-website.md

     // run the bot
     node bot.js

 And we are done!
-Sit back, grab a beer and watch Node.js scrapping like a BOSS.
+Sit back, grab a beer and watch Node.js scraping like a BOSS.

 Remember, with great power comes a greater responsibility - use Node for good and not for evil.
 Keep hacking.